1q07/SiFli-SDK/docs/source/en/middleware/battery_calculator.md

 # Battery Calculator

 The battery calculator module is used to calculate the current battery percentage based on battery voltage values.
-It considers both charging and discharging states, uses different battery curve tables, and implements a multi-level filtering algorithm to improve the accuracy and stability of battery percentage calculations.
+It considers both charging and discharging states, uses different battery curve tables, and implements a multi-level filtering algorithm to improve the accuracy and stability of battery level calculation.

 ## Features